Program overview

 • Class Schedule: Monday to Friday, 8:30 AM to 5:30 PM

-• Projects: 2 major projects, each lasting 4 months, working with real clients from the industry
+• Projects: Two major projects lasting 4 months each, working with real clients from the industry

 Featured Experiences

-• Industry Sponsored Student Projects (ISSP): Students work on real-life IT or software projects directly from industry sponsors, providing valuable hands-on experience.
+• Industry Sponsored Student Projects: Students work on IT or software projects directly from industry sponsors, providing real-life experience.

-• TEC Hub Learning Space: The program is delivered in a high-tech learning environment that mimics the feel of a tech company, enhancing the educational experience.
+• TEC Hub Learning Space: The program is delivered in a high-tech learning environment that mimics a tech company, fostering collaboration and innovation.

 Career Options

-Graduates of the Computer Information Technology Diploma program can pursue a variety of career paths in the IT sector.
+Graduates of the Computer Information Technology (CIT) Diploma can pursue a variety of career paths in the IT sector.
 Here are some potential job roles:

 • System Administrator: Responsible for managing and maintaining computer systems and networks, ensuring optimal performance and security.